 For now, we’re going to look at the type of fees that can quickly stack up to make your borrowing more expensive and potentially harm your credit rating too.
 For more information, see our guides to understanding credit cards and understanding credit scores.

 Fees for credit card mismanagement

 These are the fees you have to pay if you mismanage your credit card account.
 The big ones are late payment fees/default fees and over limit fees.
 These are the penalty fees that are applied if you fail to pay at least your minimum payment by the due date or go over your credit limit.
 Yikes…

 Make these mistakes and you’ll usually be charged around £12 each time.
 It’ll also be noted on your credit file.
 The result?
 It could be harder for you to get credit in the future because you’ll be seen as less able to manage borrowing effectively.
 And, if your credit card has a special introductory rate such as a zero percent or low interest offer, your card provider may withdraw the rate, leaving you to pay a much higher rate of interest on your debts.
 Ouch!

 Avoiding credit card fees

 So, what’s your best bet when it comes to avoiding charges like this?
 Clearing your card on time and in full every month is not only the best way to avoid the majority of credit card interest charges.
 It will also mean you don’t have to fork out for any of these pesky fees.
 If you can’t afford to pay off the full amount, pay off as much as you can and at least the minimum payment.

 Setting up a direct debit for payments will help ensure you never miss a payment and don’t get landed with these unwelcome extras.
 The amount your lender charges for late/default and over limit fees will be laid out in your credit agreement, so take a peek at this – to be forewarned is to be forearmed.
-If there’s ever any reason you don’t think you can make your credit card payment in time, you should contact your to discuss the problem as soon as you can.
+If there’s ever any reason you don’t think you can make your credit card payment in time, you should contact your lender to discuss the problem as soon as you can.